 - Strengthening exercises utilizing free weights, machine weights, theraband, Swiss ball, and providing appropriate feedback.

 - Active inhibition (hold/relax).

 - Deep friction massage.

-- On your request, our physiotherapists may use acupuncture needles to help alleviate pain and improve. blood circulation to encourage the body's natural healing response.
+- Our physiotherapists may use acupuncture needles (by request) to help alleviate pain and improve blood circulation to encourage the body's natural healing response.
 Acupuncture is effective in reducing stress, muscle tension and providing pain relief.

 Physiotherapy services are not covered by OHIP, though may be partially or fully covered by extended health insurance plans.
 The coverage for each carrier is different; please check your plan to see what coverage is available for this type of service.